Southwick Community Primary School SEN Report(Updated 2019)

 - The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.

-If you have concerns about your child’s progress you should speak to your child’s class teacher initially.
+concerns about your child’s progress you should speak to your child’s class teacher initially.

 - If you continue to be concerned that your child is not making progress, you may speak to the Special Education Needs/ Disabilities Coordinator (SENDCo).